omartakrouri01/Ecommerce-data-analysis/README.md

 i used tableau to visualize the data findings also i made a power point presentation for less technical stakeholders, with most important recommendations.

-please refer to ISSUES section all requiered links and files.
+please refer to ISSUES section contains all requiered links and files.